Replacing the front crankshaft oil seal

 Install all removed parts and assemblies of the gas distribution mechanism in the reverse order of removal.

-Replacing the crankshaft rear oil seal
+Replacing the rear crankshaft oil seal

 Engine and transmission oils differ in smell.